 A pathologist’s pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of all physicians and surgeons, including pathologists, is projected to grow 3 percent from 2021 to 2031 in the United States according to the U.S. Bureau of Labor Statistics.
-This is slower than the average for all occupations.
+Employment of all physicians is projected to grow 3 percent from 2021 to 2031 in the United States according to the U.S. Bureau of Labor Statistics.
+This is slower than the average growth rate for all occupations.